Planning a Trip to Japan: DOs & DON’Ts (2024)

 2 Months Before

 • Teamlab Planets, Tokyo – Book early if you want a specific time for this interactive digital art exhibition (we wanted the first slot).
 We booked on Get Your Guide.
+See our TeamLab Planets review for tips.
 The new TeamLab Borderless is also selling out fast (tickets available on Klook or direct).

-• Some Restaurants – We booked Monk in Kyoto exactly 2 months in advance at 12pm JST (after five attempts) and Shigetsu in Kyoto (as we were visiting during peak autumn colour).
+• Some Restaurants – We booked Monk in Kyoto exactly 2 months in advance at 12pm JST (after five attempts—see our Monk Kyoto review for how) and Shigetsu in Kyoto (as we were visiting during peak autumn colour).
 Creating a Tablecheck account is a good idea as quite a few restaurants use it for bookings.

 The stunning orchid garden at TeamLab Planets